 - Enter a Display Name.
 You should use the GCP service account name.
 Examples:

 - Choose the Service Account Key.
 The key is a JSON file that you saved earlier, when creating the GCP service account.
 See Create a Google Cloud Platform service account for details.

 - Click Next.

-- The Workload Security console displays your GCP service account and its associated projects in their own branch on the left side of the Computers page (see image below).
+- The Workload Security console displays your GCP service account and its associated projects in their own branch on the left side of the Computers page, as per the following illustration.
 Associated VMs are displayed in the main pane.
 You can right-click your GCP service account name and select Synchronize Now to see the latest set of GCP VMs.

 Remove a GCP account

 Removing a GCP account from the Workload Security console is permanent, but it does not affect the GCP account.
 VM instances with agents continue to be protected, but do not receive security updates.
 If you later reactivate agents on these VM instances, the agents will download the latest security updates at the next scheduled update.

 - In the Workload Security console, click Computers at the top.